United States Border Patrol: Allegations of abuse

 In 1998, Amnesty International investigated allegations of ill-treatment and brutality by officers of the Immigration and Naturalization Service, and particularly the Border Patrol.
 Their report said they found indications of human rights violations during 1996, 1997, and early 1998.

 An article in Social Justice by Michael Huspek, Leticia Jimenez, Roberto Martinez (1998) cites that in December 1997, John Case, head of the INS Office of Internal Audit, announced at a press conference that public complaints to the INS had risen 29% from 1996, with the "vast majority" of complaints emanating from the southwest border region, but that of the 2,300 cases, the 243 cases of serious allegations of abuse were down in 1997.
 These serious cases are considered to be distinct from less serious complaints, such as "verbal abuse, discrimination, extended detention without cause."

 At some Greyhound stations and along certain routes, agents from United States Department of Homeland Security (DHS), U.S. Immigration and Customs Enforcement (ICE), and United States Border Patrol have been known to stop and interrogate passengers.
 While DHS, ICE, and US Border Patrol Agents are legally allowed to interrogate passengers within 100 air miles of the borders of the United States, according to the ACLU and some legal experts, without a warrant, United States Border Patrol agents need the explicit consent of Greyhound to be on Greyhound property.
 Protesters against Greyhound Bus Lines allowing the DHS and ICE agents to board the buses have posted an online petition titled "Greyhound: Stop Throwing Passengers Under the BUS" on the ACLU website, which gathered 111,895 signatures as of 2019.
 As of February 21, 2020 Greyhound refuses unwarranted inspections.
-A memo addressed to all chief patrol agents and signed by then-Border Patrol Chief Carla Provost said agents can't board private buses without consent from bus companies.
+A memo addressed to all chief patrol agents and signed by then-Border Patrol chief Carla Provost said agents can't board private buses without consent from bus companies.

 Between September 2018 and September 2019, ten aliens died in the custody of the U.S. Border Patrol or its parent agency.

 Corruption

 According to Reveal News, between 2006 and 2016 more than 130 officers employed by U.S. Customs and Border Protection were caught in alleged acts of mission-compromising corruption – often by letting drugs, undocumented immigrants, or both into the country.
 "While that's a tiny fraction of the total number of agents, report after report has suggested the known cases may be the tip of the iceberg."

-Incidences of corruption in the U.S. Border Patrol include:
+Incidents of corruption in the U.S. Border Patrol include: